Myxogastria: Range

 The continuous classification of new taxa reveals that the class is not fully described.
-The class comprises around 900–1000 species.
 According to a 2000 inquiry, there were 1012 officially accepted taxa, including 866 on species level.
 Another study in 2007 stated a number of more than 1000, in which the Myxogastria comprised the biggest group of slime moulds, with over 900 species.
 On the basis of sequenced environmental samples it is estimated that the group has between 1200 and 1500 species – more than previously estimated.
 Among the 1012 taxa only a few species are common: 305 species were discovered in a single location or groupings, a further 258 species were found in a few areas between 2–20 times, and only 446 were common in several locations with over 20 discoveries.

 Reclassifications encounter problems because the Myxogastriae are morphologically very plastic, which is to say susceptible to environmental influences; only a few characteristics are diagnostic for a small number of species.
-In the past authors have unsuccessfully tried to describe a new taxon based on a small number of examples, but this leads to numerous duplications, sometimes even at genus level.
+In the past, authors have unsuccessfully tried to describe a new taxon based on a small number of examples, but this leads to numerous duplications, sometimes even at genus level.
 For example, Squamuloderma nullifila is actually a species from the genus Didymium.

 Classification and phylogeny

-The following classification is based on Adl et al. (2005) while the classes and further divisions on Dykstra & Keller (2000) who included the Myxogastria in Mycetozoa.
+The following classification is based on Adl et al. (2005) while the classes and further divisions on Dykstra & Keller (2000), who included the Myxogastria in Mycetozoa.
 The sister taxon is the subclass Dictyostelia.
 Together with the Protostelia they formed the taxon Eumycetozoa.
 Other subclasses differ from the other species mainly in the development of fruit bodies; while Protostelia create a separate fruit body from each single mononuclear cell, Dictyostelia develop cell complexes – the so-called pseudo-plasmodia – from separate cells, which then become fruit bodies.